Congjiang County

 Congjiang County (从江县 (從江縣, Cóngjiāng xiàn)) is a county in Qiandongnan Miao and Dong Autonomous Prefecture, Guizhou, China.
 It is divided by the Duliu River (都柳江), the upper reaches of the Liu River, and borders Guangxi to the south.

 It is an important transit point as the first county inside Guizhou on China National Highway 321 between Sanjiang (Guangxi) and Guiyang, the provincial capital.
 A large bridge spans the river and connects the city's two halves.

+Administrative divisions

+Congjiang County is divided into 12 towns, 4 townships and 3 ethnic townships: